bownie/working-with-legacy-workshop/README.md

 $ docker ps -a -q
 $ docker rm -f $(docker ps -a -q)
 $ docker volume rm `docker volume ls|awk '{print $2}'`

+## Docker

+How to connect from n8n in a docker container to our embedded docker compose mysql?
+Expose the port to the host and then use this in the host connection from n8n:

+host.docker.internal

 # DDD things to consider